edermartioli/sparc4-pipeline/README.md

 # Warnings
 Date: 2024-Oct-03

-* The current FWHM values provided in the catalogs are incorrect; they appear to be twice the correct value.
-These values are calculated by the third-party tool `photutils`, but we are working on a solution soon.
 * The sources and sky magnitude values provided in the catalogs are instrumental, meaning they are not calibrated for any photometric system.
 * The pipeline does not work for objects with non-sidereal movements.
 * The position angle of the linear polarization is not calibrated to the equatorial system.
 This applies to both half-wave and quarter-wave retarders.